Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Evaluation of the Digital Twin

-It is important to note that we analyzed precision and recall on a frame-by-frame basis.
+It is important to note that we analyzed precision and recall of our system on a frame-by-frame basis.
 Hence, when we do not detect a vehicle, it does not imply that it is passing through the testbed completely undetected.
-This is very unlikely to happen.
-Rather, at specific moments in time, certain vehicles may be briefly lost.
-This mostly occurs as described above in specific areas, or due to occlusions caused by large vehicles such as trucks.
+This did not happen.
+Rather, at specific moments in time, certain vehicles may be briefly lost due to occlusions caused by larger vehicles.
+This indicates that incorporating an occlusion handling mechanism in the tracking can further optimize the overall performance.

-Overall, our system achieves a high degree of reliability, both in terms of positioning accuracy and detection rate.